xhinini/Big-Data_Project-2/README.md

 # Project-2-Part1:Toxic Comment Classification
 # Introduction

-In this part, we are going to explore basic text processing using the toxic comment text classification dataset.
-Although the machine learning and text processing techniques employed are not sophisticated, our primary objective is to convert the comment text column into a sparse vector representation that can be utilized by a classification algorithm within the Spark ML library.
+In this part, we were going to explore basic text processing using the toxic comment text classification dataset.
+Although the machine learning and text processing techniques employed were not sophisticated, our primary objective was to convert the comment text column into a sparse vector representation that could be utilized by a classification algorithm within the Spark ML library.

 # Data Description